11BelowStudio/HECC-IT/Documentation for HECC-IT/HECC-SPECC.md

             * unless a user manually defines a different starting passage in the metadata
     * Rules for passage names
         * Must be strings contained in a single line, after the '::'
-            * Nothing else is allowed in the same line as a passage declaration.
+            * A limited amount of metadata is permitted in the passage declaration line
-                * However, a list of tags `[like this space delimited]` will be permitted (even though they currently don't have any functionality)
+                * A list of tags `[like this space delimited]` will be permitted (even though they currently don't have any functionality)
                 * A position vector, in the format `<x,y>` (where x and y are integers or doubles) may also be declared for the passage on the same line as the passage declaration (however, they also don't have any functionality, and this functionality is only going to be used for OH-HECC)
+                * A comment, beginning with `//`, continuing to the end of the line, is permitted
+                    * This will not be visible in the HECCIN Game
-        * Letters, numbers, spaces, underscores, and hyphens are allowed.
+        * Letters, numbers, spaces, underscores, and hyphens are allowed in passage names.
             * Nothing else
         * Must start with a letter
         * Leading/Trailing whitespace will be omitted.